MorganConrad/ptwd-sveltedemo/src/routes/presentation/md/7-Adapters-deployment.md

 During development (`npm run dev`), you use a NodeJS environment.
 Before a "real" build, you must _adapt_ it for your deployment target, using a small plugin in svelte.config.js.

-Some adapters may have access to additional information about the request.
-For example, Cloudflare Workers can access an env object containing KV namespaces etc.
+- `npm run build` builds
+- `npm run preview` to preview on your development machine

-The [adapters](https://kit.svelte.dev/docs/adapters) have a lot of small differences and "gotchas".
+The [adapters](https://kit.svelte.dev/docs/adapters) have a lot of small differences and minor "gotchas".

  - They definitely violate the Liskov Substitution Principle!
    - static sites